ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 When a character casts a spell, he or she expends a slot of that spell's level or higher, effectively "filling" a slot with the spell.
 You can think of a spell slot as a groove of a certain size-small for a 1st-level slot, larger for a spell of higher level.
 A 1st-level spell fits into a slot of any size, but a 9th-level spell fits only in a 9th-level slot.
 So when Umara casts *magic missile*, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.

-Finishing a long rest restores any expended spell slots.
+Finishing a rest restores any expended spell slots.

 Some characters and monsters have special abilities that let them cast spells without using spell slots.
 For example, a monk who follows the Way of the Four Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast spells in such a way.